zoq/gst-python-ml/README.md

 Ubuntu package must be installed, and additional pip requirements must be installed from `requirements/language_requirements.txt`

-2. A specfic version of Cuda is required for these elements: LD_LIBRARY_PATH in `~/.bashrc` must be updated with the following line (adjust for your python version) :
+2. A specfic version of Cuda is required for these elements: LD_LIBRARY_PATH in `~/.bashrc` must be updated with the following line (!!! adjust for your python version) :

 `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$VIRTUAL_ENV/lib/python3.12/site-packages/nvidia/cublas/lib:$VIRTUAL_ENV/lib/python3.12/site-packages/nvidia/cudnn/lib`